patricktalmadge/Bootstrapper-docs/bundles/bootstraper/readme.md

-## Bootstraper Bundle, by Patrick Talmadge
+## Bootstrapper Bundle, by Patrick Talmadge

-Bootstraper is a set of classes that allow you to quickly create Twitter Bootstrap style markup.
+Bootstrapper is a set of classes that allow you to quickly create Twitter Bootstrap style markup.

 Install using Artisan CLI:

-	php artisan bundle:install bootstraper
+	php artisan bundle:install bootstrapper

 Either auto-load the bundle in application/bundles.php: